What Is Customer Lifetime Value? The Ultimate Guide

 There are other methods of calculating customer lifetime value that get much deeper and can focus on the average customer or an individual customer.
 To illustrate this, this article is going to cover the importance of CLV, a customer lifetime value formula you can use to find it, and the actionable ways you can use it to measure customer lifetime and improve your business.
-If you’d like more background on the metric or calculation variations, I recommend this write-up from the Harvard Business Review.

 What Is the Difference between CLV and LTV?

 CLV and LTV are both used as shorthand for customer lifetime value, and they essentially share the same meaning.
 There’s no industry-established difference between the terms and marketers often use them interchangeably.